hariroshan/elixir-erlang-system-design/README.md

-# elixir-erlang-system-design
+# Elixir / Erlang System Design
 Organising the system design and scaleability knowledge while building Elixir / Erlang systems.
+Feel free to correct statements as it is meant to serve the community for the future reference.